fixBuffalo

 We are currently establishing a series of technical reports - based on architectural and engineering studies - to determine the structure's overall physical condition.
 Attorney Richard Berger, Campaign for Greater Buffalo attorney and board member, and I asked Judge Carney to amend his "order to vacate" and allow this important preliminary work to go forward.
 Council Member Darius Pridgen has been very helpful in contacting Rev. Ferrell, the minister of the last congregation to hold services here, for access.

 To learn more about the City's oldest synagogue please check out a growing set of resources that include this article by Chana Kotzin from the February 10, 2012 issue of the Buffalo Jewish Review.
-This flickr series contains numerous interior and exterior pictures and photographs of the original blueprints submitted to the City in 1903.
+This image archive contains numerous interior and exterior pictures and photographs of the original blueprints submitted to the City in 1903.
 The synagogue's local landmark designation application from 1997 was made available for wider distribution with Tim Tielman's assistance.

 Information from the engineering and architectural studies currently underway and potential fund raising plans will be presented at a public meeting tba in mid March.
 If you know someone who attended the Jefferson Street Schul please send me an email.
 Thank you.